 Good Geranium Care is vital for long-lasting summer color of this popular bedding plant.
-Gardening tips on how to care for Geraniums.
+Here are some gardening tips on how to care for Geraniums so that they will flower all summer long.
 These flowering plants can be grown outdoors in containers or flower beds or indoors all year round.
 Combine them with other annuals like Lobelias, Bacopa, Millionbells or pansies for a great summer display.

 Geraniums (bot.
 Pelargoniums) are the most popular bedding plant I know.
 They give color throughout the summer months to our patios, balconies and flower beds.
-The variety of geranium plants available nowadays makes them a great choice for your pots and containers, hanging baskets, window-boxes or flower beds.
+The many different varieties available nowadays makes them a great choice for your pots and containers, hanging baskets, window-boxes or flower beds.

-You have the choice between different types of geraniums: the trailing Geraniums also called ivy-leaf Geraniums or the upright Geranium varieties referred to as zonal Geraniums.
-You can grow Geraniums outdoors or indoors in conservatories or on sunny window-sills.
+You have the choice between different types of geraniums: the trailing ones also called ivy-leaf Geraniums or the upright varieties referred to as Zonal Geraniums.
+You can grow them outdoors or indoors in conservatories or on sunny window-sills.

 Geranium care is not rocket science.
 Like all other plants they need regular watering and feeding.
 Avoid over-watering and keeping the rootball too wet as this can cause root-rot.
 Use a good quality fertilizer once a week.